-Please note: My Coast bars were gifted by PNW Components and some links in this post are affiliate links.
+Please note: My Coast bars were provided by PNW Components for testing and some links in this post are affiliate links.
 All words and opinions are my own.
 I value your trust as a reader, so for more information please see my Trust & Transparency Policy.

 PNW Coast Bars Overview

-We all know flared drop bars are meant to be wider at the ends of the flared drops – the widest part – but the Coast bar is fairly wide at the hoods too.
-Both sizes (480 and 520mm) are wider than the widest of the Woodchipper sizes, which maxes out at 46cm between the hoods.
-This has several advantages for riding and especially for bikepacking.
+We all know flared drop bars are meant to be widest at the ends of the flared drops, but the Coast bar is fairly wide at the hoods too.
+The first generation of Coast came in only two sizes: wide and wider (480 and 520mm).
+With Gen 2 PNW added a smaller 440 width, but even that’s still fairly wide.
+This focus on width has several advantages for gravel riding and especially for bikepacking.

 Stability: Wider hoods mean more stability and control while riding with hands on the hoods or the outer curve of the bar, which for many bikepackers is a more comfortable all-day posture than riding in the drops.
 Since I like to ride varied routes with everything from singletrack to pavement, I’ve struggled with this compromise in the past.
 I like the flexible hand positions of drop bars, but when the trail gets rough I long for the stability of wider flat bars.

 The Coast, though obviously not as wide as flat bars, strikes a decent balance for the mixed terrain I like to ride.
-With the Coast I found myself riding comfortably in the hoods on flowy singletrack and rocky downhills that would have had me switching to the Woodchipper’s drops for more stability.
+With the Coast I find myself riding comfortably in the hoods on flowy singletrack and rocky downhills that would have had me switching to the drops on narrower bars.

-Bag space: As a smaller bikepacker, I’m always looking for ways to fit more gear on my bike without rubbing on my tires.
-With my 42cm Woodchippers, I struggled to cinch my handlebar bag short enough to fit between the hoods without catching on my shift levers.
-The Coast opened up another 2.3 inches of space between the hoods.
+Bag space: As a smaller bikepacker I’m always looking for ways to fit more gear on my bike.
+With my old 42cm Woodchipper bars I struggled to cinch my handlebar bag short enough to fit between the hoods.
+The Coast opened up another 2 to 3 inches of space between the hoods.
 I was able to move my sleeping pad and emergency bivy into my handlebar bag and still had more lever clearance than in the past.

 Bar real estate: Between bag mounts and electronic gizmos, my cockpit gets pretty crowded.
 I use a bar extender to make room for the gizmos, but the Coast’s extra real estate allows for mounting more on the bar itself.
 For example, putting my phone holder on the bar, instead of the extender, placed it in a more secure and usable position.